User Manual

 • Creates an automatic response based on the defined inputs.

-• If necessary, analysis, calculation, or data query operations are performed.
+• If necessary, analysis, calculation, or data querying operations are performed.

 • Results are presented to the user in real time.